 Does Posting a Warning Sign Exclude a Property Owner from Injury Liability?

-Property owners have a legal responsibility to keep their property safe for any visitors.
+Property owners have a legal responsibility to keep their property safe for any visitors, and this is why homeowners have to be knowledgeable about insurance and liability.
 If a home or business is unsafe due to the negligence of the property owner, and a person is injured, the property owner can be held liable for negligence.

 Part of a property owner’s responsibility to keep their space safe includes posting warning signs to alert visitors of hazards.
 However, posting a sign does not necessarily exclude a property owner from liability if a person is injured.
 A sign must be visible and effective at preventing injury.

 A warning sign must be visible and legible in order to be effective.
 The action of simply posting a warning sign is not enough to exclude a property owner from liability; the property owner must also take steps to ensure the sign is well-lit and easy to understand.

 How Dangerous is the Hazard?

 Even if a sign is easy to see and understand, it may be ineffective at preventing injury if a hazard is especially dangerous.
 While signs can be effective at alerting visitors to dangers such as wet and slippery floors, a sign may not be as helpful if the danger is more serious.
 For more severe hazards, a property owner may need to take more substantial measures to prevent injury.

 Was the Property Owner Negligent in Preventing the Hazard?